casacyberllc/writeup---intermediate-nmap/README.md

 **Step 4**

 I logged into the system via ssh using the credentials I found.

-I used `ls` to see if I could see anything but the results didn't show anything.
+I used `ls` to see if I could see anything but it didn't return anything.
 I figured it might just not have anything in the directory I landed on, so I used `pwd` to confirm where I was in the system.
 I went backwards and changed the directory to the other user on the server.
 There, I was able to find the flag.

 <img width="687" height="521" alt="image" src="https://github.com/user-attachments/assets/9329574e-3bbe-4651-8ab6-3570a160b382" />